 The preparation of financial statements requires management to make judgements, estimates and assumptions that affect the reported amounts of assets and liabilities and the reported amounts of expenses and income during the reporting period.
-At 31 December 2022 there were no critical accounting estimates or judgements made in the application of the Company's accounting policies.
+At 31 December 2023 there were no critical accounting estimates or judgements made in the application of the Company's accounting policies other than as disclosed in Note 2 'Impairment of financial assets'.